cbonesteel/game-of-life/README.md

 python command to run!

 ## Current State
 The code as is has a working algorithm and a glider gun starting state.
-Looping of the cells is not implemented so cells will stop at the edge of the array.
-The array and window size are not matched at the moment.
+Cells will loop around so the space is finite versus infinite.

 ## TODO
 - [X] Fix window and array size mismatch
 - [X] Fix looping of cells and clean up adjacent count function
 - [ ] Create way to more easily create start states?
+- [ ] Put different start states in different methods that can be called?